Leaping Bunny FAQs

 Questions about companies

 If your favourite brand is not on our product search page then that particular company is not Leaping Bunny certified.
 We would always encourage you to contact companies you would like to be certified.
+Customers can exercise real influence so it’s well worth dropping your favourite brands an email or a letter.

 I have noticed a company using the Leaping Bunny logo and do not believe they are certified, what should I do?